hallnsh/nico-be-nc-news/README.md

 # Northcoders News API

+## Introduction

+This describes how to setup and configure a very simple backend api which illustrates 2 components (Model and Controllers) of the MVC paradigm.

+It implements a basic data-science functionality embodied withing the CRUD database principle, Create, Read, Update and Delete with endpoints for POST, GET, PATCH and DELETE respectively.

+The database used for this example is PostgreSQL which will need to be installed configured and tested prior to working with the example.

+## Initial setup

+0   Download and install psql.

+1   fork the repo with GitHub

+2   from GitHub copy the link to the forked repo

+3   Create a suitably named local directory mydir
+    cd mydir

+4   clone the repo from within mydir
+    git clone <link copied in item 2 above>

+5   Item 4 will create a local directory <cloned-dir> go into that directory
+    cd <cloned-dir>

+## Dependencies

+Ensure the following are installed using npm i

+├── dotenv@16.0.0
+├── express@4.17.2
+├── husky@7.0.4
+├── jest-extended@2.0.0
+├── jest@27.5.1
+├── pg-format@1.0.4
+├── pg@8.7.3
+└── supertest@6.2.2

 ## Add 2 files
-It will be necessary to create 2 additional files within the main directory of the project.
-This is because they are ignored by .gitignore.
+It will be necessary to create 2 additional files within the root directory of the project.
+This is because they are ignored by .gitignore. and not included.

 ### Add:
 .env.development